 - Add cooked chicken breast slices or cubes of cooked chicken thighs.
 You'll love this recipe for Greek Lemon Chicken Kabobs.
 It makes a great addition to this Mediterranean Quinoa Bowl if you want to add some poultry.

-Make this Greek-style Power Bowl ahead of time!
+Make this Greek quinoa bowl ahead of time